AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam14.png)

    >[!NOTE]
-   >You have the option to overwrite staging container during the extraction phase.
+   >You have the option to overwrite the staging container during the extraction phase.
+If **Overwrite staging container** is disabled it can speed up extractions for subsequent migrations where the content paths or include versions settings have not changed.
+However, if the content paths or include versions settings have changed, then **Overwrite staging container** should be enabled.

    >[!IMPORTANT]
    >If the User Mapping has not been run on this migration set prior to extracting content from source, you will see a warning displaying that User Mapping step is pending, as shown in the figure above.
 Click on **Map Users** to run the User Mapping tool.